Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 55-point total in three of 12 games (25%) this season.
+- Boise State's games this season have gone over 55.5 points three of 12 times.

-- The combined points per game average of the two teams, 62.2, is 7.2 points more than Friday's over/under.
+- Friday's over/under is 6.7 points lower than the two team's combined 62.2 points per game average.

-- This contest's total is 9.8 points above the 45.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 45.2 points per game, 10.3 fewer than this contest's over/under.

-- Broncos games this season feature an average total of 56.3 points, a number 1.3 points higher than Friday's over/under.
+- The Broncos and their opponents have scored an average of 56.3 points per game in 2021, 0.8 more than Friday's total.

-- In 2021, games involving the Chippewas have averaged a total of 59.5 points, 4.5 more than the set total in this contest.
+- The 55.5-point total for this game is four points below the 59.5 points per game average total in Chippewas games this season.

 Boise State Stats and Trends